oktadev/okta-blog/_source/_posts/2021-07-28-toggle-feature-flags-csharp.md

 ### Getting the Feature Flag Value

 In the HomeController.cs add the following lines:
 Run the ConfigCat client.
 The client will automatically poll and download the latest feature flag values every 60 seconds.
-You can [customize this polling interval](https://configcat.com/docs/sdk-reference/csharp#auto-polling-default) if you’d like to.
+You can [customize this polling interval](https://configcat.com/docs/sdk-reference/csharp#auto-polling-default) if you'd like to.

 ```cs
 var client = new ConfigCatClient("YOUR-SDK-KEY");